BismarckBamfo/DeepLearningWithPython/README.md

 # DeepLearningWithPython
-Notes and Code from Francois Chollet's book, deeplearningwithpython.
+Notes and Code from, deeplearningwithpython.